JuliaDataScience/JuliaDataScience/contents/dataframesmeta_orderby.md

 )
 ```

-Like all the other DFM macros,
+Like all the other `DataFramesMeta.jl` macros,
 `@orderby` also supports multiple operations inside a `begin ... end` statement:

 ```jl